wimols/wimols.github.io/_posts/2021-04-24-mars-part-three.md

 - Robot
 ---

-We must not lose sight of reality, it is an extremely difficult task.
+<span style="color: orange;">We must not lose sight of reality, it is an extremely difficult task.</span>

 # Some hard facts.